-Soft Shadow - Radius (m): Makes the light cast soft shadows by changing the radius (in meters).
-To select the Container and Evaluation options, first click the hamburger menu icon.
+Soft Shadow - radius (m): Makes the light cast soft shadows by changing the radius (in meters).

 Container: If the light is placed inside a container made of a material with the properties of a medium, or if it is submerged in water, ‘Container’ lets you select a material for the container.
 It can be also used to show a volumetric projection of light.

-Evaluation: Tells the light whether it should affect the listed material properties.
+Evaluation: Instructs the light whether it should affect the listed material properties.
 Example: If the Diffuse is unchecked, then the light will not affect the diffuse color of the object.